lukewp/cv/index.md

 - Served in thought leadership role, producing internal research, writing corporate blog posts, filling conference speaking roles, and gave guidance in big data and analytics strategy for holding company, WPP.
 - Established Amazon Web Services cloud contract and led development team to embrace off-premises technology; implemented Nessus cyber security auditing protocol and rigorously reviewed platform exposure; responsible for identity access management (IAM) for internal user base.
 - Designed data research projects, wrote custom data collection and analysis software using R, python, and SQL to support research efforts.
 Led prototyping and construction of systems to combine open source data and data proprietary to clients and other WPP network entities to deliver game-changing business insights to clients.
-- Performed analysis using a variety of strategies, synthesized and delivered insights to C-suite clients and prospects for companies like Ford, Intel, Bank of America, Oracle, Fitbit, Dell, Chipotle and coached staff to do the same..
+- Performed analysis using a variety of strategies, synthesized and delivered insights to C-suite clients and prospects for companies like Ford, Intel, Bank of America, Oracle, Fitbit, Dell, Twitter, Chipotle and coached staff to do the same.
 - Named to Holmes Report’s The Innovator 25 North America in 2015, recognizing efforts to revolutionize and grow Burson-Marsteller’s analytics and research capabilities while creating new revenue streams.
 [↩](#a3)